Back

 Who can bring a claim for possession of a residential rental property?

 What happens when a residential property has been rented out and you need it back?
-Our specialist property litigation team look into some key points owners and landlords need to know.
+Our specialist landlord and tenant solicitors look into some key points owners and landlords need to know to bring a claim for residential possession.

-The property owner or the landlord can bring residential possession claims.
+The property owner or the landlord can bring a claim for residential possession.
 If you are the landlord but not the property owner, you should make sure that you have the relevant permission to bring proceedings as part of your agreement with the property owner.

 Rent-to-rent scenario